E3SM-Project/ekea/docs/source/analyses/index.rst

 .. _analyses-index:

 *******************
-EKea Analysis Apps
+ekea Analysis Apps
 *******************

-In addition to generating a kernel, Ekea can be used as a framework for generating various analysis application for E3SM.
+In addition to generating a kernel, ekea can be used as a framework for generating various analysis application for E3SM.

 .. toctree::
     :maxdepth: 2